The Two Sides of Power: 5 Strategies from Machiavelli and Gracián

 Gracián: “Know how to use your enemies… A wise man gets more use from his enemies than a fool from his friends.”

-5. Lesson: The Ultimate Goal
+5. The Ultimate Goal

 Machiavelli: The goal is “to maintain his state.”